-Study abroad is a great resume builder.
-It sets you apart from the regular crowd of job seekers who have not gained an international perspective.
+Studying abroad is a great resume-builder and it sets you apart from those job seekers who have not gained any firsthand international perspective.
 You can enhance your Mason experience and benefit from studying abroad in various ways:

 - Gain proficiency in a foreign language. - Adapt to new situations and apply them to "old" habits. - Develop an understanding for different cultures. - Learn how to manage ambiguity. - Grow personally, professionally, and academically.